-Section B. Prohibition.
-The Employer agrees not to use any mechanical or electronic listening or recording devices except with the faculty member's express consent, and to inform the IFO if that consent is given; provided, however, that nothing herein shall be construed to preclude the recording and/or transcription by court reporter of formal proceedings, including arbitration, where a record or minutes are customarily maintained.
+- Subd.
+1. Limitation.
+The Employer agrees not to use any mechanical or electronic listening or recording devices except with the faculty member's express consent, and to inform the IFO if that consent is given except as otherwise provided in this Section. - Subd.
+2. Recording of Formal Proceedings and Negotiations.
+Either party may record or provide for the transcription by court reporter of formal proceedings, including arbitration, where a record or minutes are customarily maintained.
 Both the Employer and the IFO agree that neither may unilaterally record or transcribe, by court reporter, contract negotiation sessions or grievance meetings, including those at the universities, without the written consent of the other party.

-Section C. Faculty Rights, Responsibilities and Obligations.
+- Subd.
+3. Interviews.
+Subdivision 1 of this Section does not apply to interviews of faculty members the Employer conducts as part of an investigation or inquiry into complaints or allegations of inappropriate conduct.
+At the affected faculty member's request, and subject to legal limitations on the release of certain types of data and information, the Employer will make an electronic or transcribed copy of a recorded interview available to the affected faculty member as soon as reasonably practicable. - Section C. Faculty Rights, Responsibilities and Obligations.
 In the exercise of academic freedom, the faculty member may, without limitation, discuss his/her own subject in the classroom; he/she may not, however, claim as his/her right the privilege of persistently discussing in the classroom any matter which has no relation to the course subject.
-In extramural utterances, the faculty member has an obligation to not represent himself/herself as an institutional spokesperson, unless so designated by the President.

-Section D. Research and Publication.
+In extramural utterances, the faculty member has an obligation to not represent himself/herself as an institutional spokesperson, unless so designated by the President. - Section D. Research and Publication.
 A faculty member is entitled to full freedom in research and in the publication of results, so long as he/she fulfills the requirements of his/her other academic duties